Booodaness/Scientific-Notes/Representation theory/complex-numbers-quaternions.md

 \end{align}
 $$

-As required, the above Jacobian has only $2$ [[algebras#Degrees of freedom|degrees of freedom]], the same as the dimension of the vector space it acts on.
+As required, the above Jacobian has only $2$ [[algebras-over-fields#Degrees of freedom|degrees of freedom]], the same as the dimension of the vector space it acts on.
 Now, the idea is to pack the degrees of freedom $\left( a, b \right)$ into a vector with those coordinates.
 In other words, every vector in the vector space represented by the variable ordered pair $\left( a, b \right)$ represents the corresponding Jacobian of the form seen above.
 Here, 'representation' implies a one-to-one map.

 $\phi^k = \begin{pmatrix} a \\ b \end{pmatrix}$